Geometry of Linear Neural Networks: Equivariance and Invariance under Permutation Groups: Conclusion and outlook

+Finally, a future goal is to employ the insights from this article to graph neural networks (GNNs).
+While previous works on GNNs, such as \cite{maron2018invariant}, mainly focused on equivariance and invariance under the full permutation group, our study extends these ideas by considering subgroups of the permutation group.
+This generalization is important for applications where the symmetry group is more restricted, enabling the design of architectures for specific tasks.

-We thank Joakim And\'{e}n and Luca Sodomaco for insightful discussions on our experiments and on ED degrees, respectively.
+{\bf Acknowledgments.} We thank Joakim And\'{e}n and Luca Sodomaco for insightful discussions on our experiments and on ED degrees, respectively.
+We also thank the anonymous reviewers whose suggestions helped us to improve this article.
 KK and ALS were partially supported by the Wallenberg~AI, Autonomous Systems and Software Program~(WASP) funded by the Knut and Alice Wallenberg Foundation.